High Point Market: Private equity investment in High Point Market

 In May 2011, the High Point Market and the Las Vegas World Market Center were combined into the new firm International Market Centers (IMC).
 This transaction consolidated the major showroom facilities in downtown High Point, over 60% of the city's showroom space.
 IMC was backed by funds from Bain Capital and Oaktree Capital.
 The list of IMC's High Point properties included the International Home Furnishings Center, Market Square, Market Square Tower, Suites at Market Square, Plaza Suites, Furniture Plaza, National Furniture Mart, Hamilton Market, Showplace, Showplace West and, later, the Commerce and Design Building, as well as several other freestanding buildings.
 The ownership of more than 50% of downtown High Point real estate by private equity marked a new era for the Market.
 In September 2017, Blackstone Inc. and Fireside Investments purchased IMC, which at the time owned 14 buildings with 6.7 million square feet in High Point.
+IMC has since changed its name to Andmore.
+As of 2026, IMC and Andmore had spent $115 million in High Point.

 Furniture cluster and niche city

 The High Point Market has been noted for being a significant part of the region's furniture business cluster, which was discussed by urbanist Richard Florida and initially by economist Michael Porter.
 The High Point Market's relationship to downtown High Point is the focus of the book Showroom City by urban sociologist John Joe Schlichtman.
 Describing its ability to capture the global furniture merchandising market, Schlichtman describes High Point as a "niche city" or "a city that forges global centrality by creating an economic specialization in a specific segment of the global service economy."

+Since about 2013, Chabad of Greensboro has rented a temporary showroom during the semiannual market where Jewish furniture-industry visitors can pray, rest, and obtain kosher meals; in 2023, about 150 people were reported to use the space during a market day.